AGALMATA

 • Finally, the link between Raphael, France, and hence the areas of the Italian peninsula under French rule is perfectly assured, as early as the spring of 1508: Raphael himself mentions the orders for 300 gold ducats, which were made to him "for here and for France," in his letter of April 28, 1508, which he addressed from Florence to his uncle, Simone de Batista di Ciarla da Urbino:

-"For the painting, I have not done anything exceptional and I will not do it if I can, because it is better that I estimate it beforehand, and I have not written what I cannot write about it, and I cannot tell you about it yet; but according to the commissioner of the painting, he says he will give me work for about three hundred gold ducats here and in France.
-When the festivities are over, I may write to you about what the painting will be, for I have finished the cardboard, and will take up [the painting] at Easter. "
+"For the painting, I have not done anything exceptional and I will not do it if I can, because it is better that I estimate it beforehand, and I have not written what I cannot write about it, and I cannot tell you about it yet; but according to the commissioner of the painting, he says he will give me work for about three hundred gold ducats for here and for France.
+When the festivities are over, I may write to you about what the painting will be, for I have finished the cartoon, and I will be back to work at Easter."

 (Raffaello Sanzio, letter of April 28, 1508)

-I maintain that the proposal to identify The Madonna dei garofani with the "Madonna of Siena" is all the more relevant since the scientific analysis of the Madonna Chatron has revealed the heterogeneity of the blue mantle of the Virgin ...
+I maintain that the proposal to identify The Madonna dei Garofani with the "Madonna of Siena" is all the more relevant since the scientific analysis of The Chatron Madonna has revealed the heterogeneity of the blue mantle of the Virgin ...
 Precise point on which scholars agree to recognize the material evidence corresponding to the painting entrusted by the master of Urbino to Ridolfo del Ghirlandaio in 1508.
-On the one hand, the diagnosis of The Madonna Chatron has revealed significant material evidence of an autograph invention consistent with the date of pictorial execution of the motif (1508 - ); on the other hand, two distinct styles have appeared in the precious ultramarine spreads of the mantle of The Madonna Chatron.
+On the one hand, the diagnosis of The Chatron Madonna has revealed significant material evidence of an autograph invention consistent with the date of pictorial execution of the motif (1508 - ); on the other hand, two distinct styles have appeared in the precious ultramarine spreads of the mantle of The Chatron Madonna.

 This new lead from Siena is decisive in that it leads to the precise identification of a work by Raphael Santi that had previously been lost. "